Amid George Floyd protests, US companies stand up for racial injustice | DW | 04.06.2020

 Money cannot reverse centuries of racism in the US, he said, and society has never shown respect to black people.
 "And suddenly, everybody is pretending to care about us."

-Thacker said it a mere glance at executive boards was enough to see hypocrisy of the current debate.
-US companies are not proactive, they are reactive, he said.
-First of all, something has to happen and then companies and then people finally act.
+Thacker said a mere glance at the makeup executive boards was enough to see hypocrisy of the current debate.
+US companies are not proactive, they are reactive, he said, adding that first of all, something has to happen and then companies and then people finally act.
 He said companies were also responsible for the situation that they now wanted to change with generous donations.
 "That's just a PR stunt!"

 Melillo was less pessimistic, citing Nike and Target as positive examples.
 She pointed out that Nike's new ad, which changed its famous slogan, "Do it," to "For once, don't do it!" was in line with the company's past anti-racism campaigns.